-Scholarly activity must be in a field, such as basic science, clinical care, health services, health policy, quality improvement, or education, as it relates to pediatric rheumatology.
+Scholarly activity must be in a field such as basic science, clinical, health services, health policy, quality improvement, or education, as relates to pediatric hospital medicine.
 (Core)

 IV.D.2.b).(2) peer-reviewed publication.
-(Outcome)

-IV.D.3.
-Fellow Scholarly Activity

-IV.D.3.a) Where appropriate, the core curriculum in scholarly activity should be a collaborative effort involving all of the pediatric subspecialty programs at the institution.
-(Detail)

-IV.D.3.b) Each fellow must design and conduct a scholarly project under the guidance of the program director and a designated mentor.
-(Core)

-IV.D.3.c) The program must provide a scholarship oversight committee for each fellow to oversee and evaluate their progress as related to the scholarly project.
-(Core)

-IV.D.3.c).(1) Where applicable, the process of establishing fellow scholarship oversight committees should be a collaborative effort involving other pediatric subspecialty programs or other experts.
-(Detail)

-IV.D.3.d) The scholarly experience must begin in the first year and continue throughout the duration of the educational program.
-(Core)

-Fellows must have a minimum of 12 months dedicated to research and scholarly activity, including the development of requisite skills, project completion, and presentation of results to the scholarship oversight committee.
+(Outcome) IV.D.3.
+Fellow Scholarly Activity IV.D.3.a) Where appropriate, the core curriculum in scholarly activity should be a collaborative effort involving all of the pediatric subspecialty programs at the Sponsoring Institution.
+(Detail) IV.D.3.b) Each fellow must design and conduct a scholarly project under the guidance of the program director and a designated mentor.
+(Core) IV.D.3.c) The program must provide a Scholarship Oversight Committee for each fellow to oversee and evaluate their progress as related to the scholarly project.
+(Core) IV.D.3.c).(1) Where applicable, the process of establishing fellow Scholarship Oversight Committees should be a collaborative effort involving other pediatric subspecialty programs or experts.
+(Detail) IV.D.3.d) The scholarly experience must begin in the first year and continue throughout the duration of the educational program.
+(Core) IV.D.3.d).(1) Fellows must have at least 32 weeks dedicated to scholarly activity, including the development of requisite skills, project completion, and presentation of results to the Scholarship Oversight Committee.
 (Core)